mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 7. Configure abandoned cart notifications for WooCommerce

 == Upgrade notice ==
+= 5.2.16 =
+* Fixed issue with sending subscribed contact to selected mail list

 = 5.2.15 =
 * Removed not needed requests when initiating widget